bsdinis/ist-software-security/vuln8.md

 - Where: `Content` field on `/create_post`
 - Impact: can leak contents one by one

+Note: there is a similar vulnerability on several endpoints:
+ - `/login` (username field)
+ - `/register` (username field)
+ - `/profile` (Name/About field): although it cannot reference the Users table since it is changing it.

 ## Steps to reproduce

 1. Login as a user